raspberrypilearning/included-fonts/en/step_1.md

 --- /code ---

-You can add also add your font variables to existing classes or use them when you make your own classes:
+You can add also add your font variables to existing classes or use them when you make your own classes.

 --- code ---
 ---